Try The Mathematical Tripos

 After Descartes he returned the borrowed copy and bought a different copy of Descartes for himself, and van Schooten's Exercitationes mathematicae libri quinque or Five Books of Mathematical Exercises to help him fill in the blanks of his algebra misunderstandings as he had a lot of mistakes in his notebooks regarding negative roots.
 Newton assumed the cubic parabola was the same shape in all quadrants but soon after corrected these mistakes.
 Descartes geometry wasn't like today's Cartesian plane it originally consisted of just one positive quadrant but van Schooten and his students had expanded it.

-The plague shuts down the school from the summer of 1665 to spring of 1667 and Newton returns home, makes himself an office by building bookshelves for his now large library and spends all his time doing research with his new analytical tools building them into calculus.
+The plague shuts down the school from the summer of 1665 to spring of 1667 and Newton returns home, makes himself an office by building bookshelves for his now large library and spends all his time doing research with his new analytical tools building them into modern calculus.
 Describing his activities during the second plague year: "I am ashamed to tell to how many places I carried these computations, having no other business at the time, for then I took really too much delight in these inventions".
 There is notes he kept of calculating a logarithm to it's 52nd decimal point.
 This is basically the end of story for Newton's analysis research, sometime during the pandemic years he is satisfied with his calculus and abandons research in math to pursue his other questions in his notebook.
 There is a lot of notes about how tedious it was to do calculations before he came up with his analysis so we can assume he became satisfied that he had all he needed.

 He later wrote in a manuscript on geometry that mechanics of motion was what generated all geometry and that the ancients had understood this as well conceiving geometrical objects as generated by moving along a straight edge, circles/elipses via the movement of a compass, or via translation like in Proposition 4 of Book 1 of Euclid's Elements where one triangle form is moved to compare to another.
 This is where he demonstrated that rotation of rulers were in fact transformation of the plane.
 Here is how Newton used his rotating ruler to create a power series.